RandomBits-top/italiacafe/README.md

 The menu on the machine breaks drinks into coffee, milk, two cup, bypass, and extra shot coffee categories:
 * Coffee
+    * These drinks are the non-milk espresso or drip style coffees.
   * Hot water
   * Espresso
   * Coffee